Text Size

 1 Corinthians 10:1-2

-Now I would not have You ignorant, brothers, that our fathers were all under the cloud, and all passed through the sea; and were all baptized into Moses in the cloud and in the sea;
+I do not want you to be unaware, brothers, that our forefathers were all under the cloud, and that they all passed through the sea.
+They were all baptized into Moses in the cloud and in the sea.

 New Testament reflection